 Scenic Cruising and Water Activities

 The boat glides past a slew of charming villages, each with distinctive architecture and colorful houses that look almost like a postcard.
 The highlight of this part is the chance to stop for swimming and snorkeling in secluded coves.
-Reviewers rave about how these breaks allow for genuine relaxation away from the crowds, and many mention how clear the water is for snorkeling.
+Reviewers love how these breaks allow for genuine relaxation away from the crowds, and many mention how clear the water is for snorkeling.

 In-Depth Stops in Amalfi and Positano